sideeffects/HoudiniEngineForUnreal-v2/README.md

 # Compatibility

-Currently, the [Alpha3.1](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) release of V2 has binaries that have been built for UE4.25 and UE4.24, and is linked with Houdini 18.0.532.
+Currently, the [Beta1](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) release of V2 has binaries that have been built for UE4.25 and UE4.24, and is linked with the latest prodcution build of Houdini,  H18.0.597.

 Source code for the plugin is available on this repository for UE4.25, UE4.24, UE4.23 and the master branch of Unreal (4.26).

-It is important to note that Version 2 is not backward compatible with version 1 of the Houdini Engine for Unreal plugin.
+As of Beta1, Version 2 is now backward compatible with version 1 of the Houdini Engine for Unreal plugin.

-To that extent, it is important that you use version 2 of the plug-in only with projects that do not contain version 1 assets.
+When loading a level that contains Houdini objects made with version 1, the plugin now tries to convert the V1 components, parameters, inputs and outputs to their v2 equivalents.

+Some HDAs might need to be rebuilt after the conversion for their parameters and inputs to be displayed properly by the v2 plugin.

+The conversion of the legacy v1 data is still in progress and will be improved upon in the future.
 However, the Houdini Digital Assets themselves (the HDA files), that were created for version 1 of the plugin are fully compatible with version 2, as it supports most of version 1 workflows.

 # Installing the plugin